 The SmartGlide Pro-X represents the pinnacle of ironing technology, catering to users who demand precision and advanced features.
 It boasts intelligent temperature control, automatically adjusting heat based on fabric type, eliminating the need for manual settings.
 The anti-calc system ensures longevity, while the precision tip allows for flawless ironing around buttons and collars.

-• Price: Premium, justified by its cutting-edge technology and superior performance.
+- Price: Premium, justified by its modern technology and superior performance.

 5. EcoSteam Essential Iron